cloudflare/cloudflare-docs/products/dns/src/content/manage-dns-records/reference/dns-record-types.md

 ### PTR

-A pointer (PTR) record specifies the allowed hosts for a given IP address.
-They are used for reverse DNS lookups and should preferably be added to [reverse zones](/additional-options/reverse-zones).
+A [pointer (PTR) record](https://www.cloudflare.com/learning/dns/dns-records/dns-ptr-record/) specifies the allowed hosts for a given IP address.

+Within Cloudflare, PTR records are used for reverse DNS lookups and should preferably be added to [reverse zones](/additional-options/reverse-zones).

 ### SOA